binsync/libbs/README.md

-# YODALib
+# LibBS
- Your Only Decompiler API Library (YODALib)!
+The decompiler API that works everywhere!

-YODALib is an abstracted decompiler API that enables you to write plugins/scripts that work, with minimal edit, in every decompiler supported by YODALib.
+LibBS is an abstracted decompiler API that enables you to write plugins/scripts that work, with minimal edit, in every decompiler supported by LibBS.
+LibBS was originally designed to work with [BinSync](https://binsync.net).

 ## Install
 ```bash